-Assuming the dam is a century old, there are a hundred years worth of sediments collected behind it.
-Before the Environmental Protection Agency was established in the 1970s, most rivers in the U.S. were polluted with all manner of toxic industrial wastes, raw sewage and agricultural runoff; Deep River was no exception.
+Assuming the dam is a century old, there is a hundred years’ worth of sediment collected behind it.
+Before the Environmental Protection Agency was established in the 1970s, most rivers in the U.S. were polluted with all manner of toxic industrial wastes, raw sewage, and agricultural runoff; Deep River was no exception.

 Deep River originates from headwaters near Kernersville, north of Oak Hollow Lake in High Point, with many feeder streams along its course.
 The sediments behind this and many other dams along its path are likely full of heavy metals, PCBs, and other industrial wastes that flowed into the river for decades before environmental regulations ended such practices.
 Industrial wastes in riverbeds are much like asbestos shingles on an old house.
 As long as you don’t disturb them they remain relatively harmless where they are.

 The area behind the Ramseur dam is currently a calm body of water used by kayakers and canoeists.
 I’m told that many years ago boats would be launched from a ramp near where the Franklinville and Ramseur sections of the Deep River Rail Trail meet today, and people would water ski on that section of the river behind the dam.

 What will the river look like after the dam is removed?
 Will it still be navigable by kayaks and other similar craft?
 How will the sediments be removed or remediated after the water level drops?
 Who will be responsible for the costs involved in any remediation needed?